Mount Tauhara

+In culture

+In Māori tradition, Tauhara was among the mountains in the central North Island which fought for the female Pihanga.
+After a battle won by Tongariro, the other mountains decided to flee: Taranaki moved to his present location to the west, while Pūtauaki and Tauhara travelled north.
+However, due to Tauhara's sadness he moved slowly and by dawn had only reached the shore of Lake Taupō.

 Tauhara is the point to which Ngātoroirangi, the high priest of Te Arawa canoe, and ariki-ancestor of Tūwharetoa, climbed when he first came to the region seeking lands for his followers.

 "Tauhara" is Māori for "alone, or isolated".